gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 will have been received.

 ### Compatibility with legacy SCTP Restart {#sctp-rest-comp}

-The current specification doesn't support SCTP Restart as described in {{RFC9260}}; when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.

 An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to